 I don't know if my suspicion was triggered by race or the situation.
-I experienced it like curiosity...and a self-congratulating sense of responsibility and helpfulness.
+I experienced it like curiosity...and a self-congratulating sense of helpfulness.

 He asked me what I did.

 His curiosity surprised me.
-We became two men, equals, talking.
+We became two men, neighbors, talking.

 I told him I wrote and edited.
 We only had a mile or so to drive.